 We also know that very few people succeed alone.
 I am here today thanks to all of the hard work given from the amazing individuals that have joined Yubico and to those whose paths I have crossed on this journey.

 So, to all of you who carry a big dream, don’t let anyone define what you can or cannot do.
 Trust your gut – and do it!

-Watch above video for a 15 minutes summary of Yubico’s journey and lessons learned.
+Watch the video for a 15 minute summary of Yubico’s journey and lessons learned.